geoscixyz/gpg/content/electromagnetics/electromagnetics_fk_domain_systems.rst

 	:scale: 80 %

 The wave attenuates so fast that it only propagates about a wavelength into the earth.
-Because the amplitude diminishes so rapidly and the waves travel so slowly, we generally talk about Uie EM wave "diffusing" into the earth.
+Because the amplitude diminishes so rapidly and the waves travel so slowly, we generally talk about the EM wave "diffusing" into the earth.
 The amplitude of the field decays exponentially with depth according to the diagram given below.